 These certifications are awarded based on a thorough assessment of your existing skills and competencies, so there are no exams or study required.

-Read more below, or let Henry Louey (ACS Director) and Martin Hale (IT Masters’ CEO) explain it to you in their recent webinar.
+Read more below, or let Henry Louey (ACS Director) and Martin Hale (IT Masters’ past CEO) explain it to you in their recent webinar.

 How do I achieve this certification?